 - Let the project get delayed.

-- Use a grading system where everyone gets to rank and averaged.
+- Use a grading system where everyone gets to rank and average.
 This places an emphasis on individual preferences, which can be uneducated or ambivalent, and significantly diminishes importance of the business needs.
 It also doesn't empower or hold anyone truly accountable.

 - Don’t treat product demos lightly or confine to an unrealistic timebox.
 This is an opportunity to learn as much as possible about the product in a conversational setting and get the team aligned on the respective offerings.
 Don’t include participants who will not be present to the conversation or have no serious interest or ownership over the project.